-The dragonfly and the butterfly, were favorite motifs amongst Art Nouveau jewelers who enjoyed the challenge of the wings!
+The dragonfly and the butterfly were favorite motifs amongst Art Nouveau jewelers who enjoyed the challenge presented in the wings.

-The edges of the gold work on the reverse should be rounded with slightly irregular surface.
+The edges of the goldwork on the reverse should be rounded with a slightly irregular surface.

 If the metal is unusually highly polished, before you invest in Art Nouveau jewelry, tread with caution, this could indicate that you are looking at a reproduction.

 Diamonds were incorporated often as surrounds or "edgings" in Art Nouveau Jewelry.

 Gemstones might be chosen more for their meaning and for desirability as a motif, not for their expensiveness.